MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/remove-an-alias-from-a-shared-mailbox.md

 2. In the **Name**, **Email**, and **Email aliases** section, choose **Edit**.

-3. In the **Email aliases** section, remove the email address by clicking the remove (wastebin) icon, and then **Save**.
+3. In the **Email aliases** section, remove the email address by selecting the remove (wastebin) icon, and then **Save**.

     > [!NOTE]
     > You can't remove the primary email address.
-If you need to remove the primary email address, add a second email address for this shared mailbox and click **Set as primary**.
+If you need to remove the primary email address, add a second email address for this shared mailbox and select **Set as primary**.
 Then you can remove the email alias.

 ## Did this solve your problem?